openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 ## Fetch

-Data can be retrieved from the router remotely via the fetch interface.
-The form on the Data tab is used to format requests to the router.
+Data can be retrieved from the LRS remotely via the fetch interface.
+The form on the Data tab is used to format requests to the LRS.

  ![Fetch](img/fetch.png)

-Fetch types relate directly to the logging types- if your router is logging in plaintext mode you should use the plaintext fetch- the same goes for if the router is logging in binary.
+Fetch types relate directly to the logging types- if your LRS is logging in plaintext mode you should use the plaintext fetch- the same goes for if the LRS is logging in binary.

 The Fetch form exposes four different ways to request data: